ApachOC/GraphViewApp/README.md

 ## Build

-First you need to have Maven and Java installed.
+If you have Docker installed you can use `docker-compose up` to automatically download all dependencies, build and launch the application in a container.

+You can also use Maven to build the application manually.
+In that case there first needs to be a MongoDB instance running.
 Then run `mvn install`.
-This will build both application and provide an executable JAR.
+This will build the application and provide an executable JAR.

 ## Run

-Simply execute the JAR.
-No further configuration is currently necessary.
+Use Docker or execute the JAR build using Maven.

 ## TODO

-- Dockerize
-- Add standalone database (MongoDB?)
 - Implement user management
 - Implement external library management
 - Implement basic graph editor operations
+- Implement persistent project storage